huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

     Changing this parameter will create a new resource.
   + `kms_key_id` - (Optional, String, ForceNew) Specifies the ID of a KMS key.
 This is used to encrypt the volume.
     Changing this parameter will create a new resource.
+  + `dss_pool_id` - (Optional, String, ForceNew) Specifies the DSS pool ID.
+This field is used only for dedicated storage.
+Changing this parameter will create a new resource.

 * `data_volumes` - (Required, List, ForceNew) Specifies the configurations of the data disk.
   Changing this parameter will create a new resource.